declaresub/resource-id/README.md

         ...

 Here, FastAPI will validate the value of the path variable foo_id with Pydantic.
-If validation fails, FastAPI (unfortunately) returns 422 Unprocessable Entity.
+If validation fails, FastAPI returns 422 Unprocessable Entity.

 Convert a ResourceId to a UUID: